• Skip to content

 We are part of the Vaccine Safety Datalink (VSD), a collaboration between the Centers for Disease Control and Prevention and several large health care systems, including HealthPartners.

-Since 2014, our Institute VSD team has led several large observational studies.
-Findings from this research have been presented at national conferences and to the Advisory Committee on Immunization Practices (ACIP).
-ACIP is a group of medical and public health experts that develop recommendations on use of vaccines for people in the United States.
+Findings from VSD and VISION research have been presented at national conferences and to the Advisory Committee on Immunization Practices (ACIP).
+ACIP is a group of medical and public health experts that provide recommendations on use of vaccines for people in the United States.

 Investigators